 You may have heard a rumor that paying to promote your Instagram posts will actually hurt your engagement going forward.

-Some influencers believe that once Instagram knows you’re willing to pay to get seen by new followers, it will restrict who can see your future posts, prompting you to pay to promote your next post and your next… which could become expensive, fast.
+Some influencers believe that once Instagram knows you’re willing to pay to get seen by new followers, it will restrict who can see your future posts, prompting you to pay to promote your next post and you’re next… which could become expensive, and fast.

 This doesn’t mean that paid promotion is necessarily right for you, however.
 If you’re a new influencer and you’re not actually earning from influencers, you probably don’t want to be putting money into it just yet.
 In this case, there are several alternative ways to leverage your account for free.